Practice Essentials

 An anal fissure, though ostensibly a minor problem, may lead to years of discomfort if diagnosis and treatment are not carried out in a timely fashion.
 If these small tears (and the occasionally associated superficial infection) are not promptly diagnosed and treated, they can cause severe anorectal pain during bowel movements and set in motion a cycle of stool negativism, constipation, and increasing pain with subsequent defecation.

 Too often, this seemingly minor problem remains underappreciated or unnoticed by clinicians.
-However, when considered, the diagnosis is rather simple to make, and the treatment is usually quite effective.
+However, the diagnosis, when considered, is rather simple to make, and the treatment is usually quite effective.

 The diagnosis is usually made through a careful history and physical examination.
+(See Presentation.)
 Laboratory and imaging studies are not routinely necessary in the workup; however, if the presence of an underlying disease process is suspected, additional tests are indicated, such as serology, purified protein derivative of tuberculin (PPD), stool cultures, biopsy, or further gastrointestinal (GI) workup.
+(See Workup.)
 An abdominal flat radiograph to check for constipation is often illustrative.

 Pathophysiology